ImPr0grammer/impr0grammer.github.com/_posts/2018-06-18-nametuples.markdown

 Try namedtuple in the next project if it fits you.

-Stay tuned, check out [my blog][blog-main] for more usefull tips and tricks.
+Stay tuned, check out [my blog][blog-main] for more useful tips and tricks.

 [blog-main]: https://impr0grammer.github.io
 [github-repo]: https://github.com/impr0grammer